AmanVirmani/Astar_continuous_space_robot_search/README.md

 ## Execution time for the Algorithm (Point Robot)
 The file `explored.avi` shows the animation for the exploration of the search space.

-The file `output.avi` shows the animation for the optimal path after the exploration.
+The file `outputs/output.avi` shows the animation for the optimal path after the exploration.